viktoriagajdosova/Enhancing-Meta-Research-in-Psychology-by-Generative-AI/pipelines/02_topic-modeling/SETUP.md

 ## Technical Environment Overview

 This setup manual guides you through configuring your computational environment to execute the topic modeling workflows provided in this module.
+Whole code can be found here: https://colab.research.google.com/drive/1yTRo4xLimRikVyykBknLrWnhL5hA4Duz?usp=sharing

 > **Important Customization Note:** The code repositories and pipelines included in this folder (`bertopic_meta-research_pipeline.py` and `bertopic_meta-research_notebook.ipynb`) have been explicitly adapted, customized, and pre-configured for **psychological meta-research**.